Configuring the firewall on Linux with iptables

 Find out how to secure a server with iptables

-Your dedicated server is equipped with a firewall.
+Your VPS is equipped with a firewall.
 Firewalls create a barrier between a trusted network and an untrusted network.
 Firewalls work by defining rules that govern both authorised and blocked traffic.
 The firewall utility developed for Linux systems is iptables.

-Find out how to secure a dedicated server with iptables.
+Find out how to secure a server with iptables.

 OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
 You are therefore responsible for ensuring they function correctly.